roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/accessing-view-definitions.md

 ---
-title: "Access a model-driven app view definition | MicrosoftDocs"
+title: "Opening the view designer| MicrosoftDocs"
-description: Learn how to access table views ms.custom: "" ms.date: 03/23/2020
+description: Learn how to open the view designer ms.custom: "" ms.date: 03/23/2020
 ms.reviewer: ""